digikraaft/laravel-dashboard-paystack-subscriptions-tile/README.md

     ],
 ```
 You must set your `PAYSTACK_SECRET` in the `.env` file.
 You can get this from your Paystack dashboard.
-To load subscriptions data from Paystack, you need to schedule the `FetchTransactionsDataFromPaystackApi`
+To load subscriptions data from Paystack, you need to schedule the `FetchSubscriptionsDataFromPaystackApi`
 command:
 ```
 // in app/Console/Kernel.php
-use Digikraaft\PaystackTransactionsTile\FetchTransactionsDataFromPaystackApi;
+use Digikraaft\PaystackSubscriptionsTile\FetchSubscriptionsDataFromPaystackApi;

 protected function schedule(Schedule $schedule)
 {
-    $schedule->command(FetchTransactionsDataFromPaystackApi::class)->daily();
+    $schedule->command(FetchSubscriptionsDataFromPaystackApi::class)->daily();
 }
 ```
 You can change the frequency of the schedule as desired.
 You can also use the